 We tell ourselves, “It’s my way and there is no highway!”
 We tell the horse, “You will do what I want!”
 “I pay the bills!
 I do the work!
 I call the shots!”
 “I AM THE HERD LEADER!
 Period.
 End of story!”

-Another list member writes...
+Another one writes...

 First, let's look at the sequence...